harshag121/Smart-Banking-System/README.md

 ## Summary

 You now have a clean, demo-ready banking assistant that:
-- works directly through FastAPI
+- runs through FastAPI with Dialogflow-first chat support
-- optionally supports Dialogflow webhook integration
+- supports Dialogflow webhook fulfillment integration
 - is testable, deployable, and easy to showcase.